-While it’s best to get the majority of our vitamins and minerals from eating a well-balanced whole food diet, supplements can provide us the extra that we are not able to get from our diets due to pesticides, EMFs, PFAS, changes in our soils, the transit of our food from one place to another and more.
-Supplements literally supplement our diet.
+While it’s best to get the majority of our vitamins and minerals from eating a well-balanced whole food diet, supplements can provide us the extra that we are not able to get from our diets due to pesticides, EMFs, PFAS, changes in our soils, the transit of our food from one place to another, etc. Supplements literally supplement our diet.

-But because of bioindividuality, not everyone needs the same vitamins and minerals.
-Of course, once you figure out what supplements are the ones that are right for you, you need to figure out how you need to take them as each has some specifics to consider.
+It’s important to note though that because of bioindividuality, not everyone needs the same vitamins and minerals.
+Once you figure out which ones are right for you, determining how, when and how much you need to take them is the next step.

-Here’s a list of recommended vitamins and minerals you should consider taking.
+Here’s a list of recommended vitamins and minerals to consider taking.
 REMEMBER, not everyone needs to supplement with all of these.
 Each person will need different supplements based on their diet and other environmental factors that affect their life, health and body.1

-Vitamins A, D, E, and K are all supplements that should be taken with some form of fat such as avocado or nuts for optimal absorption.
+Vitamins A, D, E and K should be taken with some form of fat such as avocado or nuts for optimal absorption.

 Vitamins B and C are considered water-soluble vitamins.
 Water dissolves them, and your body doesn’t store them, so most must be taken daily.
 You can take these vitamins with or without food but keep in mind that for vitamin B12, you will absorb that one better with a meal.
 If you also use vitamin C, put 2 hours between them.
 Vitamin C can keep your body from using B12.3

-Zinc supplements are most effective if they are taken 1 hour before or 2 hours after meals.
+It is most effective taken 1 hour before or 2 hours after meals.
 As with iron, sometimes it can cause an upset stomach so if that’s the case then it can be taken with a meal.5